ckormanyos/soft_double/README.md

-If built-in 64-bit `double` is available on a given system, it is possible to use a convenient C-style `union` to initialize an instance of `soft_double` with one of its special class constructors.
-Thus we can make mixed use of built-in 64-bit `double` and `soft_double` when needed for special prototyping or verification purposes.
+If built-in 64-bit `double` is available on a given system, it is possible to use a convenient C-style `union` to initialize an instance of `soft_double` together with its special class constructor from `uint64_t` and the `math::softfloat::detail::nothing` structure, as shown below.
+In this way we can make mixed use of both built-in 64-bit `double` as well as `soft_double` within the same project when 64-bit `double` is available.

+As mentioned above, this can be convenient for special prototyping or verification purposes.
 The code sample below, for instance, initializes an instance of `soft_double` to the approximate
 64-bit floating-point representation of
 <img src="https://render.githubusercontent.com/render/math?math=0.16636938378681407351267852431513159437103">.
+An intermediate C-style `union` called `uZ` is employed for this.

 ```
 #include <math/soft_double/soft_double.h>